 These fraught historiographical questions are at the centre of Gaines’s book and its articulation of the complicated history of developments within women’s early film history.
 She argues that despite the absurdity of assuming that ‘anyone would know enough from studying the historical evidence of events to write “this happened then”’ or even to imagine that ‘the historian “really knows everything”’, we must hold onto the conviction that accepting the impossibility of knowing everything ‘is not to suggest that there is “no knowing”’.

 These tensions depend in large part on the ‘no-longer-in-existence’ historical figure.
 But what if the woman filmmaker as the historian’s subject still exists?
 What if the history we are trying to capture and write is ongoing in the living, working woman filmmaker?
 Are the possibilities of knowing everything better?
 Or are the difficulties of knowing anything simply different?
 And what does it mean to historicise the contemporary?
 As researchers on ‘Calling the Shots’ we have interrogated these questions whilst recording our filmmaker interviews, and they animate our work as we try to theorise what we are doing, and hearing, as women's film history unfolds before us.
-Oral history has long offered historians 'the opportunity to create documents where none existed and therefore rescue a hidden history.'
-It is a long established strategy in women’s studies:
+Oral history, of course, has long offered historians 'the opportunity to create documents where none existed and therefore rescue a hidden history.'
+Moreover, it is a long established feminist strategy in women’s studies:

 Women's oral history, then, is a feminist encounter, even if the interviewee is not herself a feminist.
 It is the creation of a new type of material on women; it is the validation of women's experiences; it is the communication among women of different generations; it is the discovery of our own roots and the development of a continuity which has been denied us in traditional historical accounts.

-Listening to women tell their own stories and making them available for others is then a particular mode of history-making, one that is inevitably and, like all histories, incomplete.
+Listening to women tell their own stories and making them available for others is then a particular mode of history-making, one that is inevitably, and like all histories, both political and incomplete.

 This means that in the process of narrating their careers, our women filmmakers are also constructed by the historian’s paradox of being the expert who knows things confronted with the impossibility of knowing everything, bringing Gaines’ point about the difficulty of knowing history into dialogue with Gledhill’s call for interventionist historiography.
 It is in the conversation between us as the listeners and the woman filmmaker as the narrator that the complexity of partial histories and their political potential becomes manifest.
-The questions we ask in interview, the time our narrators have to give to the process, the point in their career at which they speak to us, and the whole interactive exchange of address and response, all inform new histories that seem to definitively say ‘this happened then’, but which also expose gaps, spaces, and missed opportunities for both the filmmakers and for us as historians.
-Above all, we know we are listening, recording, and counting, in medias res.
+The interviewee must respond to our questions by writing her own history and inserting herself into film history, an undeniably feminist act.
+As such, within the variables of the questions we ask in the interview, the time our narrators have to give to the process, the point in their career at which they speak to us, and the whole interactive exchange of address and response, our interviews inform new histories that seem to definitively say ‘this happened then’.
+They also, however, expose gaps, spaces, and missed opportunities for both the filmmakers and for us as historians, reminding us that above all, we are listening, recording, and counting, in medias res.

 Conversations in medias res: "... and I just think 'why didn't I direct that?"